YingZhou001/Immuannot/README.md

 Because Immuannot is mainly based on gene sequence alignment, a novel gene may not be reported if it is largely different from the reference data sequences.
-For example, in our analysis, we found a DRB3 gene that had a ~6kb deletion in the first intron, which was not found in the IPD-IMGT/HLA data set, which results in the DRB3 gene was detected.
+For example, in our analysis, we found a DRB3 gene that had a ~6kb deletion in the first intron, which was not found in the IPD-IMGT/HLA data set, this leads to a mis-report of the DRB3 gene.

 [\[top\]](#content)